 The first step is to review any past housing searches that have been conducted in the identified county.
 If no searches have previously been conducted, then a new one will begin.

 Next, the county is notified in writing by DSH of the upcoming release.
-The county is asked if they want to create a housing search committee.
+The court may appoint a county organization to assist with the housing search.
 A housing search committee may include representatives from local law enforcement, district attorney's office or other county administrators.
 The committee would meet regularly with the Executive Director of CONREP to receive updates on the housing search.
 Counties are not required to form a committee.
 If they decide not to, the search is still conducted and findings are relayed to the court.

 The third step is the beginning of the actual housing search.
 Staff examines existing searches for properties that were previously identified.
 Such information is used only as a starting point.
 Staff uses many resources to find potential properties for rent including review of newspaper and Craigslist advertisements; visiting local real estate offices and even, driving through neighborhoods in search of "For Rent" signs.

 GPS data is used to identify areas that meet legal distancing requirements.

 Next, the staff begins contacting property owner to gauge their interest in renting the property to someone who is a SVP.
 When a property owner shows interest, the property in question is visited by the staff.
 They examine the rental property and also verify the measurements to any schools or parks.
 They spend some time in the neighborhood to gather information about the number of children in the neighborhood, their ages, and other factors that may be of interest to the judge.